higirodj/ImageSearch/README.md

 # ImageSearch
-I. A nasty brute force image search algorithm in c++.
+I. A brute force image search algorithm in c++ that searches for the occurence of a sub-image in a larger image.

 II.
-File list: SearchAlgorithm.cpp
+File list: ImageSearchAlgorithm.cpp

 III.
 Command line arguments in order to run the program:

-g++ -g –Wall –std=c++11 –O3 SearchAlgorithm.cpp PNG.cpp –o higirodj -lpng
+g++ -g –Wall –std=c++11 –O3 ImageSearchAlgorithm.cpp PNG.cpp main.cpp –o search -lpng

 IV.
 Textual output verification: